Airline electronics ban: What you need to know

 But electronics spread out across a person's luggage pose far less of a threat than palettes of lithium batteries, according to a U.S. aviation official.

--- Rene Marsh, Isil Sariyuce in Istanbul and John Defterios in Abu Dhabi contributed to this report.
+-- Jon Ostrower, Heather Kelly, Rene Marsh, Isil Sariyuce, John Defterios and Felicia Wong contributed to this report.